kaffejs/kaffe/README.md

 # kaffe
-Build dead simple web apps with JSON only.
+Build dead simple web apps with JSON-like structure only.
 Developed for educational purposes.

 Try this in your browser (ESM only atm).